Understand enough to make better decisions

 Self-guided AI readiness training

-Built for the decisions home care teams are already facing: policy, vendor claims, staff use, privacy boundaries, and practical next steps.
+Built for the decisions agency teams are already facing: caregiver recruiting, shift coverage, intake, family communication, vendor claims, staff use, and data boundaries.

 What the program helps you do

-The goal is not to turn operators into AI experts.
-The goal is to help leaders become informed, confident, and practical decision-makers.
+The goal is not to turn home care operators into AI experts.
+The goal is to help you become an informed decision-maker for your agency.

 What's included